mec-lab/SRNE/README.md

 At present, the pretrained models are overfitting during training, leading to models that are unable to predict valid equations.
 For dual-objective optimization, the initial pretraining is necessary to produce equations that are valid (can be evaluated on X values to produce Y-hat values) in order to improve network performance both symbolically and numerically.

 To run, first 25 models pretrained with backpropagation need to be generated.
 This allows for a pool of individuals for the initial parent population to be chosen from randomly.
-To do so, run the following 25 times with a different unique ID (last number) from 0-24 each time.
+To do so, run the following 25 times with a different unique ID from 0-24 each time.
+Per the manuscript, initial models are pretrained for 25 epochs (set numEpochs to 25).
 When done, there should be 25 saved models in the pretrain/Pretrained folder, encoder0_best - encoder24_best:

 ```
 python pretrain/run_srkit.py numEpochs uniqueID